Celebrating 10 Years for Our Office Defending Christians in Pakistan

 Sufiyan’s brother, Arslan, was murdered by the police after they dragged him into the street and beat him to death.
 OLA provided legal aid to the family, and the six policemen paid blood-money restitution.

 Riasat Masih’s brother, Liaqat, was killed by police after they tortured him to obtain a false confession.
 The OLA filed a petition to have the body reexamined after the autopsy concluded that Liaqat died of a heart attack.
 In the end, the family settled out of court.

-Catharine’s three year old daughter was raped by a Muslim friend of the daughter’s older brother.
-A court sentenced the defendant friend to twenty-five years in prison for this heinous act.
+Catherine’s three-year-old daughter was raped by a Muslim friend of the daughter’s older brother.
+A court sentenced the defendant/friend to 25 years in prison for this heinous act.